Wells Fargo Tower (Roanoke)

-The Wells Fargo Tower (formerly named Dominion Tower, First Union Tower and Wachovia Tower) is a 21-story, 320 ft office building in Downtown Roanoke, Virginia.
+The Wells Fargo Tower (formerly named Dominion Tower, First Union Tower and Wachovia Tower) is a 21-story, 320 ft office building in Downtown Roanoke, Virginia, United States.
 Completed in 1991, this stands as both the tallest building in Roanoke and the tallest building in Southwest Virginia.

 History

 The groundbreaking ceremony for its construction occurred on May 11, 1990.
 With both city and business leaders in attendance, a balloon released to a height of 320 ft was also on display to give onlookers better context as to the finished height of the structure.
 By October construction had already brought the tower to its seventh floor.
 On October 29, a construction worker fell to his death from the seventh floor.
 This was the only fatality associated with the construction of the tower.
 The final concrete was poured for the tower in April 1991 and the first tenant moved in by October 1991.

 Profile

 Designed by the firm of Clark Tribble Harris & Li Architects, the tower is postmodern and is the tallest building in both Roanoke and all of Southwest Virginia.
 It is topped with a 50 ft copper pyramid with a 48 ft spire atop it, and was designed as a homage to the Hotel Roanoke, located to the north of the tower.
 At night, the tower is illuminated by 135 floodlights.

 Although the tower officially has its floor count at 21 stories, there is not a numbered 13th floor to quell the fear of persons that may have triskaidekaphobia.